 All the reports are online so you can read them yourself – click here for the links and what I regard as a few key excerpts.

-While dyslexia is not considered a distinct disorder in the latest edition of the diagnostic manual used by medical and allied professions (DSM-5), it’s still a widely used term, and in Australia and the UK there have been recent reports describing such difficulties and how to help people with them.
+Dyslexia is part of Specific Learning Disorder in the latest edition of the diagnostic manual used by medical and allied professions (DSM-5).
+In Australia and the UK there have been recent reports describing about the difficulties and needs of people with decoding problems.
 Click here for more information and the relevant links.

 A useful literature review on literacy-teaching in Australia was published by ACER in 2002, called Closing the gap between research and practice – foundations for the acquisition of literacy.